Previous ➥ Lesson 21 ➥ Next

 Ich gebe dem Studenten den Kuli.
 (I give the student the pen.)

-Some masculine nouns add an ending "-en" or "-n" in the accusative, dative and, genitive cases.
-These nouns are called weak nouns (schwache Nomen) and this type of declension is called n-declension (n-Deklination). schwache Nomen are:
+Some masculine nouns add an ending "-en" or "-n" in the accusative, dative, and genitive cases.
+These nouns are called weak nouns (schwache Nomen), and this type of declension is called n-declension (n-Deklination).
+Schwache Nomen are:

-- Some other nouns with no specific endings like "der Herr" (Mr.) changes into "dem Herrn" and "der Mensch" (human, person) changes into "dem Menschen".
+Some other nouns with no specific endings, like "der Herr" (Mr.), declines to "dem Herrn"

 Sie erzählt einem Jungen eine Geschichte.